izuane/BrainPrep_MSUCL/data/README.md

 ## Dataset

-Note: you should first obtain the train and test data for the ISBI challenge (link: https://smart-stats-tools.org/lesion-challenge-2015) and put the respective folders in this /data directory.
+Note: you should first obtain the train and test data for the ISBI2015 challenge (link: https://smart-stats-tools.org/lesion-challenge-2015) and put the respective folders in this /data directory.

 ## Template